Kota Tinggi: Geography

 The town spans over an area of 17 km^{2}.
 Its landscape is mostly flat with the Johor River runs through it.

 Administration

-Kota Tinggi town and other settlement of Kuala Sedili, Sungai Rengit and Pengerang are administered by Kota Tinggi District Council (Majlis Daerah Kota Tinggi), which is based in Kota Tinggi town.
+Kota Tinggi town and the mukims of Kota Tinggi, Ulu Sungai Johor, Ulu Sedili Besar, Kambau and Sedili Besar are administered by Kota Tinggi District Council (Majlis Daerah Kota Tinggi) since 1 January 1977.
+While the initial coverage of the District Council is the entirety of Kota Tinggi District, the southern part of the district comprising Sedili Kechil, Johor Lama, Tanjung Surat, Pengerang and Pantai Timur mukims was separated from its jurisdiction area by the State Government on 16 January 2017 to form the Pengerang Local Authority Area, which later evolved into the Pengerang Municipality on 1 January 2020.
+This resulted in the Kota Tinggi District Council's administration area being reduced to only the northern portion of the District.

 The higher administrator of this town called Pegawai Daerah (district officer), which is normally changed every 5–6 years as being promoted by the city council.
 His official home can be seen nearby the field of the city called Padang Kerajaan Kota Tinggi, near the highest building in Kota Tinggi, The Bangunan Sultan Iskandar.
 The building houses the district council offices.